kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 In our first problem, our data is not numbers but rather text.
 We call this data of a `string` data type.
 In some other programming languages, they have a character data type, which only consists of a single character.
 Python does not have a character data type.
 To create a character, you basically create a string with only one character.

 If you recall our chatbot, a name will be a string data.
-But let's say you create a chatbot to calculate your cadence related to your fitness activity; some of those data may not be a string.
+But let's say that if you create a chatbot to calculate your cadence related to your fitness activity; some of this data may not be a string.
 For example, the chatbot can ask for the number of steps and the duration of your walk or your cycling period.
 In calculating your cadence, the app has to work with numbers to do the mathematical manipulation.

-This `string` data type includes other kinds that may not so obviously a text such as:
+This `string` data type includes other kinds that may not obviously be text such as:
 - newline character
 - tab characters and other whitespaces